Inshore Saltwater Fishing Guides and Tips

 • Weights to get your bait or lure to the desired depth

-• Pliers, scissors, and a fishing net for handling fish safely
+• Pliers, scissors, gloves and a fishing net for handling fish safely

 Fishing Rod and Reel